 - The portrait position is similar for both the viewfinder and rear screen.

 You just need to decide which side is more comfortable for the shutter button.
 The shutter speed at the bottom is the most practical so that you can use the bottom to help support the bottom of the camera.

 - Most smartphones these days have the option to operate the shutter with a physical button like a volume control instead of tapping the screen.

 So, if you have that option then use it!
 Especially for the landscape position.

 - As with a camera most people using a smartphone camera often don’t hold it correctly.
 So tuck in your elbows

-If you are using a physical shutter, then hold the phone with whichever side it’s on and curl it around the back below of course the lens with the thumb operating the shutter.
+- If you are using a physical shutter, then hold the phone with whichever side it’s on and curl it around the back the lens with the thumb operating the shutter.

-Of course, there are lots of ways to avoid that blurry or soft photo.
+Other ways to avoid that Blurry or soft Photo.

 But this piece is just the basics on holding the camera.